Ryan Johansen on Ryan Kesler: 'I don’t know how you cheer for a guy like that'

 — Grady Sas (@GradySas) May 15, 2017

-In Game 2, Johansen butted heads with Kesler on the opening faceoff of the game.
-He later took high-sticking penalty on Kesler.
+In Game 2, Johansen butted heads with Kesler on the opening faceoff.
+Later he took a high-sticking penalty on Kesler.

 Boop. pic.twitter.com/6Y8yfWYwb9